nergalex/f5-aks-kic-lab/source/class1/module1/module1.rst

 .. note:: The goal of the workshop is not to learn how to install NGINX+ as an Ingress Controller.
 So to gain time, we have already done the installation.
 All the steps are described in our `on-line manual <https://docs.nginx.com/nginx-ingress-controller/installation/building-ingress-controller-image/>`_.

-Below is the description of the K8S cluster which has been deployed into AKS:

 | In order to be completely agnostic and not dependant of a specific K8S distribution, standard tools will be used for managing the cluster.
 | Hence, the tool ``kubectl`` will be used during that workshop.